In the Studio with Tania Marmolejo on the Lower East Side

 A Parsons-educated artist, Marmolejo's diverse career includes character design in animation for PBS, MTV, and Nickelodeon.
 So, this passion for character creation translates into her subjects being so animated and unique.
 As a graphic designer, Marmolejo has designed textiles for fashion brands like Nicole Miller and Nanette Lepore.
 Her flair for fashion is highly evident too, her exquisite personal style runs fluidly throughout her appearance and in the gorgeous muses in her work.

-Marmolejo recently participated in an all-female group show in Chelsea with AZART Gallery and is prepping for an upcoming solo show with the Lyle O’Reitzel Gallery in New York in January 2018.
+Marmolejo recently participated in an all-female group show in Chelsea with AZART Gallery and is prepping for an upcoming solo show with the Lyle O’Reitzel Gallery in New York in early 2018.
 She has exhibited in two previous solo shows with the Lyle O. Reitzel Gallery in Santo Domingo, Dominican Republic.
 Follow Tania Marmolejo on Instagram @tanitam